The Initiative on History and Public Policy fellowship will not be offered for the upcoming 2018-19 academic year.

-The Initiative on History and Public Policy at Harvard Kennedy School, based at the Ash Center for Democratic Governance and Innovation, will award one post-doctoral fellowship for the 2017-18 academic year.
+The Initiative on History and Public Policy at Harvard Kennedy School, based at the Ash Center for Democratic Governance and Innovation, awards one post-doctoral fellowships.

 We seek to attract an outstanding junior scholar who is engaged in cutting-edge historical research that is informed by, or seeks to influence, contemporary public policy.
 In addition to carrying out his or her own research and writing, the fellow is expected to interact with students and faculty, contribute to the intellectual life of the Ash Center and the Harvard Kennedy School, and participate in the collective activities and development of the Initiative on History and Public Policy.
 These activities may include hosting seminars, inviting speakers, and planning a conference.

 The fellowship begins in September with a term of one year, with the possibility of a renewal for a second year.

 The fellowship will provide office space and access to many of Harvard's facilities.
 The fellow must be in residence in the Cambridge area, and at the Ash Center, for the duration of the academic year.
 The stipend will be $50,000 and the fellow will be eligible for health care benefits.
 The fellow will also be granted a research stipend of up to $5000.

 Please check back for upcoming application deadlines.
 Applicants should plan to include with their application a cover letter, a 1-2 page research proposal, and a CV, and should arrange to have two referees submit letters of recommendation.
 Candidates may also be asked for a writing sample and additional materials.